dorkodu/sage/sage.md

 The most basic type is a `Scalar`.
 A scalar represents a primitive value, like a string or an integer.

-However, we have a concept called **“constraints”.** The most important constraint is **strict-types**.
-Oftentimes it is useful to add some constraints to attributes, like **strict-types**.
+However, we have a concept called **“constraints”.** Oftentimes it is useful to add a constraint to an attribute, like **strict-type**.
 For example, strict-type constraint allows the schema to specify exactly which data type is expected from a specific attribute.
-With Sage; you can do that, too.

 ### <a name="5.1.3">5.1.3</a> Scalar Types